Magnetme/nagios-parser-docker-api/README.md

 The service will start with a websockets endpoint at `/`.
 This will send you either `update-hosts` or `update-services` if their state changed significantly.

+Notifications will be sent for the following changes:

+- New services or hosts added,
+- Services or hosts were removed,
+- A host or services state changed,
+- A host or service state changed (_HARD/SOFT_),
+- Notifications will be surpressed for flapping hosts and services.

 ## Filters

 | Filter | Values | Description |